PuerkitoBio/goquery/README.md

 ## TODOs

 *    Implement NextUntil() and PrevUntil().
-*    Check each method, make sure it uses only ElementNodes except when explicitly specified (i.e.: `Contents()`).
-Cascadia's selectors act only on elements.
+*    Fix Prev...() functions to return nodes in the same order as jQuery (starting with the immediately preceding node, up until first child of the parent).
 *    Tests to validate that all methods returning a new `*Selection` "rollback" correctly to the previous Selection when calling `.End()`.
+Done for array, expand and filter.
 *    Benchmarks so that future changes have a baseline to compare to.
 *    Add jQuery's `Closest()`?
 Other missing functions?
 *    Support negative indices in `Slice()`, like jQuery.